t-hamano/enable-responsive-image/README.md

 [![Test and Deploy](https://github.com/t-hamano/enable-responsive-image/actions/workflows/run-test-and-deploy.yml/badge.svg)](https://github.com/t-hamano/enable-responsive-image/actions/workflows/run-test-and-deploy.yml)

-⚒️⚒️⚒️ **Note: This plugin is under development.
-Disruptive changes may be made without notice.
-We recommend that you do not use this plugin on your production site.** ⚒️⚒️⚒️

 WordPress plugin that adds settings to the Image block to display different images depending on the width of the screen.

 ## Screenshot